 Senior Nuclear Medical Technologist Salary

-The average salary for a Senior Nuclear Medical Technologist is $73,825 per year.
+The average rate for a Senior Nuclear Medical Technologist is $32.56 per hour.
 Most people in this job have more than five years' experience in related jobs.

 Job Description for Senior Nuclear Medical Technologist